gromero/htm/README.md

 A minuscule study on Linux threads and signals
 ==============================================

-> `printf()` is say to be a _persona non grata_ inside a signal handler.
+> `printf()` is said to be a _persona non grata_ inside a signal handler.
 As of
-> 2015/08, its manual says "MT-Safe", but there is "locale" after, so not sure.
+> 2015/08 its manual says "MT-Safe", but there is "locale" after, so not sure.
-> Anyway, it's not that important for our purpose here, AFAICS.
+> Anyway it's not that important for our purpose here, AFAICS.

 ### [threads01.c] (threads01.c)